-Among hospitals in the Richmond Catchment Area, hospitalizations have decreased over the past four weeks after reaching new all-time peaks in January.
-A decrease followed by a plateau can also be seen for ICU hospitalizations and ventilator utilizations in the same time period.
-Fatalities declined in October and November after recent peaks of around 40 per month in both Richmond and Henrico in September before rising to counts around 20 in both localities in December and a peak around 40 in Richmond and around 80 in Henrico in January.
-However, data related to deaths are subject to sizable amounts of lag.
+Among hospitals in the Richmond Catchment Area, hospitalizations have decreased over the past eight weeks after reaching new all-time peaks in January.
+A more gradual decrease was observed for ICU hospitalizations and ventilator utilizations in the same time period.
+It is now clear that Fatalities peaked in January with totals not seen since January 2021 in both Richmond and Henrico, although they appear to have decreased since then.
+Data related to deaths can be subject to sizable amounts of lag.